Memory-Efficient 2D/3D Shape Assembly of Robot Swarms: Introduction

-In this letter, we propose a memory-efficient, assignment-free shape assembly framework for large-scale robot swarms applicable to both 2D and 3D settings.
-Specifically, we first encode the user-specified target shape into a tree map, which substantially reduces memory requirements.
-Based on this map, we design a behavior-based distributed shape assembly controller.
-We validate the framework through extensive 2D and 3D simulations, which demonstrate reliable formation of complex shapes.
-Compared with a state-of-the-art method~\cite{sun2023mean}, our approach reduces memory usage by one to two orders of magnitude and improves shape-entering efficiency by a factor of two to three, while maintaining comparable uniformity.
-Finally, we confirm the practical feasibility of the proposed method through physical experiments using UAVs.
+In this letter, we propose a memory-efficient, assignment-free shape assembly framework for large-scale robot swarms in both 2D and 3D.
+We encode user-specified shapes into a tree map (quadtree in 2D and octree in 3D) to reduce memory usage, and design a behavior-based distributed controller based on this map.
+Extensive 2D and 3D simulations demonstrate reliable formation of complex shapes.
+Compared with a baseline mean-shift method~\cite{sun2023mean}, our approach reduces memory usage by one to two orders of magnitude and improves shape entry by a factor of two to four.
+Only one baseline is considered in this paper because our primary goal is to address the memory bottleneck in extending~\cite{sun2023mean} from 2D to 3D.
+UAV experiments further confirm practical feasibility.